GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/README.rst

 Our `Jupyter Notebooks`_ page provides a quick introduction to using Jupyter Notebooks.
 For a more detailed introduction, visit the `Jupyter Notebook Documentation`_.

-.. _Jupyter Notebooks: jupyter.rst
+.. _Jupyter Notebooks: /guides/setup/jupyter/
 .. _Jupyter Notebook Documentation: https://jupyter-notebook.readthedocs.io/en/stable/notebook.html

 The examples contained in each instance are the same as those covered in the `User Guide`_.

-.. _User Guide: ../notebooks/Beginners_guide/README.rst
+.. _User Guide: /notebooks/Beginners_guide/README/

 Getting help
 ------------